T2 road (Zambia): Central Province

 From Mpika, the T2 road makes a 245 km journey south-south-west, through the Chilonga Toll Plaza, through Lavushimanda District, crossing into Central Province and passing through Chitambo District, to Serenje.
 40 km before Serenje, at the town of Chitambo, the T2 meets a direct road to Luapula Province, named the Serenje-Samfya Road (opened in 1983; designated as the D235 on the Zambian road network), which is used by motorists to access Luapula Province quickly.

 From Serenje, the T2 makes a 200 km journey west-south-west, through the farming town of Mkushi, through the George Kunda SC Toll Plaza, to Kapiri Mposhi.
 From the border post with Tanzania at Nakonde, the T2 is accompanied to Kapiri Mposhi by a railway named the Tanzania-Zambia Railway (TAZARA Railway) (parallel from Mpika).

 At Kapiri Mposhi, the T2 road meets the southern terminus of the T3 road from Ndola and Kitwe in the Copperbelt Province and the Kasumbalesa border with DR Congo in the north.
 They meet at a T-junction.
 As the T3 road ends at this junction, the T2 route becomes the road southwards to pass through Kapiri Mposhi's town centre.

-From Kapiri Mposhi, the road goes for 60 km south-south-west, through the Manyumbi Toll Plaza, to the town of Kabwe, which is Central Province's Capital and home to the Mulungushi Rock of Authority.
+From Kapiri Mposhi, the road goes for 60 km south-south-west, through the Manyumbi Toll Plaza, bypassing the Mulungushi Rock of Authority, to the town of Kabwe, which is the seat of Central Province.
 From Kabwe, the road goes 55 km south-west to the town of Chibombo.

-20 km south of Chibombo, at the junction with the M20 road to Mumbwa (this junction is famously known as Landless Corner), the T2 road turns south-east and enters the western part of Chisamba District for a few kilometres (bypassing the farming town of Chisamba to the west; where the D176 provides access to the Chisamba Town Centre), before turning directly south towards Lusaka and passing through the Katuba Toll Plaza, where it re-enters Chibombo District (passing through the Katuba Constituency).
+20 km south of Chibombo, at the junction with the M20 road to Mumbwa (this junction is famously known as Landless Corner), the T2 road turns south-east and enters the western part of Chisamba District for a few kilometres (bypassing the farming town of Chisamba to the west; where the D176 provides access to the Chisamba Town Centre), before turning directly south towards Lusaka and passing through the Katuba Toll Plaza, where it re-enters Chibombo District (passing through the Katuba constituency).